nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :information_source: Additional information: The tank prefix is enclosed in square brackets `[tk/<TANK_INDEX>]` because it is optional,

 > :bulb: Tip: Subsequent fishes added will be given an index according to previous `fish sort` commands!

+> :exclamation: Warning: If you have feeding intervals with hours greater than 23, `fish sort by/fi` may not work
+> as you thought it would!
+A fish with feeding interval `0d26h` will appear before one with `1d0h`!

 Example:
 * There are 3 fishes, 'B fish', 'C fish' and 'D fish' in the tank with index 1.
 There is 1 fish 'A fish' in the tank with index 2.